 Along with Chip Ganassi Racing team mates Scott Dixon, Tony Kanaan and Kyle Larson, Jamie helped power Chip Ganassi Racing to victory lane in one of sports cars most prestigious events: The 2015 Rolex 24 at Daytona.

-Made his first NASCAR Cup Series playoffs in 2015 and backed that up with another post season appearance in 2016.
+Made his first NASCAR Cup Series playoffs in 2015 and backed that up with consecutive post season appearances in 2016 and 2017.

-Born June 3, 1976…raised in Joplin, Mo…resides on Lake Norman in Mooresville, N.C. with wife Christy , their son and daughter…active with his charity, the Jamie McMurray Foundation, which has donated over $200,000 to Autism Speaks and other autism research charities.…as former standout in the karting world, participates in select karting races across the nation…focuses on his fitness and nutrition…enjoys cycling, fishing and the outdoors and racing radio controlled cars.
+Born June 3, 1976…raised in Joplin, Mo…resides in Mooresville, N.C. with wife Christy, their son and daughter…active with his charity, the Jamie McMurray Foundation, which has donated over $225,000 to Autism Speaks and other children’s charities.…as former standout in the karting world, participates in select karting races across the nation…focuses on his fitness and nutrition and completed his first marathon in December of 2017 with a time of 3:25:14…enjoys running, cycling, fishing, the outdoors and racing radio controlled cars.

 » 2015 Rolex 24 at Daytona winner